devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 [![CI Pipeline](https://github.com/YOURACCOUNTNAMEHERE/jwt-pizza/actions/workflows/ci.yml/badge.svg)](https://github.com/YOURACCOUNTNAMEHERE/jwt-pizza/actions/workflows/ci.yml)
 ```

 Now whenever you pipeline runs you will be able to see the status in your repos home page on GitHub.
+Don't worry about the coverage reporting 0%.
+You will correct that in a future assignment.

 ![Pipeline status](pipelineStatus.png)